Wednesday, November 22, 2017

 How we managed our trip today should provide some examples that may help.

 With our JR Passes in hand we sought out the JR Ticket Office in Sendai station.
 These places are generally a picture of perfect Japanese efficiency.
 Long queues are common, but they move with surprising speed, until Westerners or other foreign types, gum up the works by tying up a few counter staff with dumb questions because they haven’t done any planning.
-To make life simple for ourselves, the counter staff and others in the queue, we use the HyperDia Japanese Railway timetable site to find out which trains we need to book.
+To make life simple for ourselves, the counter staff and others in the queue, we use the Japan Travel, by Navtime app site to find out which trains we need to book.
+(Google Maps also provides a similar service.)
 We then write down the date, time, origin station, destination station and train number.
 Today, with two scraps of paper with these details, we booked reserved seats for the first part of today’s trip and our longer journey tomorrow to Aomori, in under a minute.
 Booking these seats is free with the JR Pass, and most JR counter staff speak reasonable English and can help if there is a problem with what you want to book.
+(Reservations can be made at machines that have passport readers.
+The process is a little tricky but all instructions are in English, so with a little patience it can be a better alternative than waiting in line at a JR Service Centre.)

 Sendai is only a mid-sized station, but by Australian standards it is huge.
 Once you get used to the signage though, finding your way around is relatively simple.
-We flashed our JR Passes at the manned gate (you can’t use the automatic gates), found our train details on the electronic board and headed off to our platform.
+We flashed our JR Passes at the manned gate (as of 2022 the JR Passes can be used in the automatic gates), found our train details on the electronic board and headed off to our platform.
 Dead on time to the second, the train arrived and departed for our 12 minute trip to Furukawa, where we changed trains to a local line (no booking needed) for our destination, Naruko Onsen Station.

 Most Shinkansen stops are linked to local and/or subway lines.
 At Furukawa, we simply exited the Shinkansen-dedicated area and linked to the local line for our, stopping at every station, slow haul to our destination.